schwilklab/lab-resources/methods/leaf-protein.md

 Based of the methods published in
 M.M.
 Bradford.
 A rapid and sensitive method for the quantification of microgram quantities of protein utilizing the principle of protein-dye binding.
 Anal Biochem, 72 (1976), pp. 248–254

+Also see: Holaday, A. Scott, Dylan W. Schwilk, Elizabeth F. Waring, Hasitha Guvvala, Chelsea M. Griffin, and O. Milo Lewis.
+"Plasticity of nitrogen allocation in the leaves of the invasive wetland grass, Phalaris arundinacea and co-occurring Carex species determines the photosynthetic sensitivity to nitrogen availability."
+Journal of plant physiology 177 (2015): 20-29.

 ---